pmarcus93/controller-profiles-for-dolphin-emu/README.md

 # Xbox Controller Profiles for Dolphin Emulator
 This repository contains a series of configured profiles for Xbox controllers for Dolphin Emulator.

+Note: these configuration files works only on Windows.
+MacOS and Linux sees Xbox controllers in a different way, making the files incompatbile between the operational systems.

 ## How To Use

 1. Download the entire repo or just the profile you want.
 2. On Windows, move the downloaded files to DIR:\Users\Your User\Documents\Dolphin Emulator\Config\Profiles.
-If you are using MacOS or Linux, move to the directory where Dolphin store the configuration files.
 3. Open Dolphin and click on "Controllers".
 4. Select the Wiimote you want to configure, choose "Emulated Wiimote" and then, configure.
 5. In profiles, choose the profile you want.
 Then, select load.
 Click on ok.